Posts - Bill - S 1965 Protect Vulnerable Immigrant Youth Act

 senate 06/05/2025 - 119th Congress

-We are working to remove employment-based visa caps for abused, abandoned, and neglected children classified as special immigrant juveniles, ensuring they have better access to legal work opportunities in the United States.
-This change aims to support some of the most vulnerable youth as they rebuild their lives.
+We are working to remove employment-based visa limits for abused, abandoned, and neglected children classified as special immigrant juveniles, ensuring they have a clearer path to stability and opportunity in the United States.

 Congress.gov